Delaware Lemon Law: Your Complete Legal Guide

 The Lemon Law Presumption

-Delaware law establishes a presumption under 6 Del.
+Delaware law establishes a rebuttable presumption under 6 Del.
 C. § 5004 that helps consumers prove their case.
 When certain conditions are met within the warranty term or during the first year following original delivery (whichever is earlier), the law presumes that a reasonable number of repair attempts have been made.

 | Condition | Requirement | Details |